-Personal needs or concerns can seriously threaten and interfere with the educational development of students.
+A student's social emotional wellbeing and their sense of belonging are essential to the student's educational outcomes.
 Schools have the responsibility to notify parents and/or students of available counseling services within the school setting and to inform parents and students of the services of other agencies.